2024 BottomLine

 1099-K

-Payments made by credit card or payment card and certain other types of third party network transactions, must be reported on Form 1099-K. This reporting is done by the credit card or third-party network provider and should not be reported on Form 1099-MISC or NEC.
+Payments made by credit card or payment card and certain other types of third-party network transactions must be reported on Form 1099-K. This reporting is done by the credit card or certain third-party network providers and should not be reported on Form 1099-MISC or NEC.
 When reviewing your recipient lists, exclude amounts that were paid by one of these payment types.
 If a recipient was paid by both check and credit card, only the amounts payable by check would be reported on either the 1099-MISC or NEC.

 Exceptions